luckasRanarison/tailwind-tools.nvim/README.md

       -- },
     },
-    on_attach = function(client, bufnr) end, -- callback executed when the language server gets attached to a buffer root_dir = function(fname) end, -- overrides the default function for resolving the root directory }, document_color = {
+    on_attach = function(client, bufnr) end, -- callback executed when the language server gets attached to a buffer root_dir = function(bufnr, cb) end, -- overrides the default function for resolving the root directory }, document_color = {
     enabled = true, -- can be toggled by commands